Covid-19 Updates: 3 coronavirus deaths in Qatar - East Coast Daily English

-The Ministry of Public Health in Qatar has announced 3 more deaths due to coronavirus.
-The ministry also announced 693 confirmed new cases of coronavirus in the last 24 hours and 1,468 recoveries.
+The Ministry of Health in Qatar has announced 894 new cases of coronavirus in the country.
+The ministry also confirmed 3 deaths and , 2,632 recoveries.

-Thus the total number of coronavirus infection in Qatar has rised to 95,106.
-This makes it the second highest in the GCC after Saudi Arabia which has 183,000 confirmed cases.
-The total number of recoveries rised to 80,170.
-The death toll due to the pandemic is at 113.
+Thus the number of total coronavirus infection in Qatar has rised to 97,784.
+The total recoveries in Qatar stood at 86,597.
+The death toll has reached at 118.

-The number of coronavirus patients receiving medical attention in intensive care rised to 203.
+There are 11,182 active cases, including 779 critical and 187 seriously ill patients under intensive care.

+In the last 24 hours 5,593 Covid-19 tests were conducted across the country, raising the total number of tested people to 366,095.

 Post Your Comments